 Six years ago today a seemingly minor ISA rule change created a solution to one of the most vexing problems wealthy ISA investors face.

 That problem is: how do you prevent your ISA being clobbered by tax when you die?

 ISAs – so tax efficient in many other ways – could be subject to Inheritance Tax (IHT) when you or your spouse dies.
 Until recently, the options were limited and unattractive to many.
 They could either keep the ISA and let it potentially fall prey to IHT at 40%, or they could give up the ISA tax benefits, take the cash and give it away or put it in trust – and, in so doing, give up the ISA tax benefits and future access to that money.

-On 5 August 2013 a new and arguably more appealing option became possible.
+On 5 August 2013 a new option became possible.
 A change to ISA rules meant you can now hold AIM shares in your ISA.
 Many AIM shares qualify for something called Business Property Relief (BPR in short).
 If you hold BPR-qualifying shares for two years and still hold them on death, the investment could become IHT free.
 Remember, tax rules can change and benefits depend on circumstances.

 An increasing number of investors are taking advantage of this rule change by investing – or transferring existing ISAs – into an AIM ISA: a portfolio of AIM shares specifically created and expertly managed that aims to deliver some growth and IHT relief.

 What might an AIM ISA look like?

 - You have the same allowance – £20,000 this year (but you can transfer in unlimited amounts)

 - Once invested, your money can grow free of capital gains tax and any income is tax free

 - You decide whether to take an income or let any growth accumulate

 - You are in control of your money: you can make withdrawals or take the whole pot in cash if you need

 - Your portfolio value moves up and down in line with the stocks and shares it holds